 - DIAG Diagonal scaling; each entry of the input vector is multiplied by the reciprocal of the sum of the absolute values of the coefficients in the corresponding row of matrix A; - BJAC Precondition by a factorization of the block-diagonal of matrix A, where block boundaries are determined by the data allocation boundaries for each process; requires no communication.
 Only the incomplete factorization ILU(0) is currently implemented.

-$^{^3{\}rm The~string}$ is case-insensitive
+$^{^3}$ The string is case-insensitive

-psb_precbld - Builds a preconditioner
+build - Builds a preconditioner

-call psb_precbld(a, desc_a, prec, info,amold,vmold)
+call prec%build(a, desc_a, info,amold,vmold)

 a the system sparse matrix.
 Scope: local

 Type: requiredIntent: in, target.

 Specified as: a sparse matrix data structure psb_Tspmat_type.